aliyun/terraform-provider-alibabacloudstack/website/docs/r/ess_scaling_configuration.html.markdown

 * `scaling_group_id` - (Required, ForceNew) ID of the scaling group of a scaling configuration.
 * `image_id` - (Optional) ID of an image file, indicating the image resource selected when an instance is enabled.
-* `image_name` - (Optional, ) Name of an image file, indicating the image resource selected when an instance is enabled.
 * `instance_type` - (Optional) Resource type of an ECS instance.
 * `instance_types` - (Optional) Resource types of an ECS instance.
 * `instance_name` - (Optional) Name of an ECS instance.
 Default to "ESS-Instance".
 * `is_outdated` - (Optional) Whether to use outdated instance type.
 Default to false.
 * `security_group_ids` - (Required) List IDs of the security group used to create new instances.
+* `deployment_set_id` - (Required) ID of Ecs Deployment Set.
 * `scaling_configuration_name` - (Optional) Name shown for the scheduled task. which must contain 2-64 characters (English or Chinese), starting with numbers, English letters or Chinese characters, and can contain number, underscores `_`, hypens `-`, and decimal point `.`.
 If this parameter value is not specified, the default value is ScalingConfigurationId.
 * `internet_max_bandwidth_in` - (Optional) Maximum incoming bandwidth from the public network, measured in Mbps (Mega bit per second).
 The value range is [1,200].
-* `internet_max_bandwidth_out` - (Optional) Maximum outgoing bandwidth from the public network, measured in Mbps (Mega bit per second).
-The value range for PayByBandwidth is [0,100].
-* `credit_specification` - (Optional) Performance mode of the t5 burstable instance.
-Valid values: 'Standard', 'Unlimited'.
 * `system_disk_category` - (Optional) Category of the system disk.
 The parameter value options are `ephemeral_ssd`, `cloud_efficiency`, `cloud_ssd`, `cloud_essd` and `cloud`. `cloud` only is used to some no I/O optimized instance.
 Default to `cloud_efficiency`.
 * `system_disk_size` - (Optional) Size of system disk, in GiB.
 Optional values: cloud: 20-500, cloud_efficiency: 20-500, cloud_ssd: 20-500, ephemeral_ssd: 20-500 The default value is max{40, ImageSize}.
 If this parameter is set, the system disk size must be greater than or equal to max{40, ImageSize}.
-* `system_disk_name` - (Optional) The name of the system disk.
-It must be 2 to 128 characters in length.
-It must start with a letter and cannot start with http:// or https://.
-It can contain letters, digits, colons (:), underscores (_), and hyphens (-).
-Default value: null.
-* `system_disk_description` - (Optional) The description of the system disk.
-The description must be 2 to 256 characters in length and cannot start with http:// or https://.
 * `system_disk_auto_snapshot_policy_id` - (Optional) The id of auto snapshot policy for system disk.
 * `enable` - (Optional) Whether enable the specified scaling group(make it active) to which the current scaling configuration belongs.
 * `active` - (Optional) Whether active current scaling configuration in the specified scaling group.
 Default to `false`.
 * `substitute` - (Optional) The another scaling configuration which will be active automatically and replace current configuration when setting `active` to 'false'.
 It is invalid when `active` is 'true'.
+* `host_name` - (Optional) Hostname of an ECS instance.
 * `user_data` - (Optional) User-defined data to customize the startup behaviors of the ECS instance and to pass data into the ECS instance.
 * `key_name` - (Optional) The name of key pair that can login ECS instance successfully without password.
 If it is specified, the password would be invalid.
 * `role_name` - (Optional) Instance RAM role name.
 The name is provided and maintained by RAM.
 You can use `alibabacloudstack_ram_role` to create a new one.
 * `force_delete` - (Optional) The last scaling configuration will be deleted forcibly with deleting its scaling group.
 Default to false.
 * `data_disk` - (Optional) DataDisk mappings to attach to ecs instance.
 See [Block datadisk](#block-datadisk) below for details.
+  * `size` - (Optional) Size of data disk, in GB.
+The value ranges [5,2000] for a cloud disk, [5,1024] for an ephemeral disk, [5,800] for an ephemeral_ssd disk, [20,32768] for cloud_efficiency, cloud_ssd, cloud_essd disk.
+  * `device` - (Optional) The mount point of data disk N. Valid values of N: 1 to 16.
+If this parameter is not specified, the system automatically allocates a mount point to created ECS instances.
+The name of the mount point ranges from /dev/xvdb to /dev/xvdz in alphabetical order.
+  * `category` - (Optional) Category of data disk.
+The parameter value options are `ephemeral_ssd`, `cloud_efficiency`, `cloud_ssd` and `cloud`.
+  * `snapshot_id` - (Optional) Snapshot used for creating the data disk.
+If this parameter is specified, the size parameter is neglected, and the size of the created disk is the size of the snapshot.
+  * `delete_with_instance` - (Optional) Whether to delete data disks attached on ecs when release ecs instance.
+Optional value: `true` or `false`, default to `true`.
+  * `encrypted` - (Optional) Specifies whether data disk N is to be encrypted.
+Valid values of N: 1 to 16.
+Valid values: `true`: encrypted, `false`: not encrypted.
+Default value: `false`.
+  * `kms_key_id` - (Optional) The CMK ID for data disk N. Valid values of N: 1 to 16.
+  * `name` - (Optional) The name of data disk N. Valid values of N: 1 to 16.
+It must be 2 to 128 characters in length.
+It must start with a letter and cannot start with http:// or https://.
+It can contain letters, digits, colons (:), underscores (_), and hyphens (-).
+Default value: null.
+  * `description` - (Optional) The description of data disk N. Valid values of N: 1 to 16.
+The description must be 2 to 256 characters in length and cannot start with http:// or https://.
+  * `auto_snapshot_policy_id` - (Optional) The id of auto snapshot policy for data disk.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 It will be applied for ECS instances finally.
     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "http://", or "https://".
 It cannot be a null string.
     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "http://", or "https://" It can be a null string.
+* `zone_id` - (Required) The zone ID of the instance.
 * `override` - (Optional) Indicates whether to overwrite the existing data.
 Default to false.
-* `password_inherit` - (Optional) Specifies whether to use the password that is predefined in the image.
-If the PasswordInherit parameter is set to true, the `password` and `kms_encrypted_password` will be ignored.
-You must ensure that the selected image has a password configured.
-* `password` - (Optional, ForceNew) The password of the ECS instance.
-The password must be 8 to 30 characters in length.
-It must contains at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
-Special characters include `() ~!@#$%^&*-_+=\|{}[]:;'<>,.?/`, The password of Windows-based instances cannot start with a forward slash (/).
-* `kms_encrypted_password` - (Optional) An KMS encrypts password used to a db account.
-If the `password` is filled in, this field will be ignored.
-* `kms_encryption_context` - (Optional, MapString) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a db account with `kms_encrypted_password`.
-See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
-It is valid when `kms_encrypted_password` is set.

 -> **NOTE:** Before enabling the scaling group, it must have a active scaling configuration.